wkarasz/mftdocker/README.md

 TIBCO MFT Docker Scripts

 ## How to use
-This is dockerization project for TIBCO MFT.
+This is a dockerization project for TIBCO MFT.

 To install, you will first need to download Java JDK, JCE Policy Files, and the MFT install zip file.
-Place the file in your repo directory.
+Place the files in your repo directory.

 There are hard-coded values in the install_prep1.sh file.
 Verify your Java version matches or adjust accordingly.